DokDok: Who’s there?

 TPG: How would you describe DokDok to the average person?

 Bruno: Have you ever spent a few hours editing a document only to realize that you didn’t start from the latest version?
-That01_dokdok_ui shouldn’t happen and this is what we solve.
+That shouldn’t happen and this is what we solve.
 When a document gets emailed to colleagues or clients, typically, a long sequence of emails follow.
 DokDok makes it easy to keep track of who said what and list versions of the document attached from different emails.

 TPG: Tell us about yourself and how you decided to start DokDok.